elixir-soap/soap/README.md

 ## Contributing
 We appreciate any contribution and open to [future requests](https://github.com/potok-digital/soap/pulls).

-We usually keep a list of features and bugs in the [issue tracker](https://github.com/potok-digital/soap/issues).
+You can find a list of features and bugs in the [issue tracker](https://github.com/potok-digital/soap/issues).

 ## License